Dikker425/SWSP_v0.1/README.md

 What stats:
 1. Total monthly visits
 2. Top5 Countries (and %) Output into simple .txt file that you can copy-paste into .xlsx with good looking format

+June,2020 Update:
+Not working - SimilarWeb made "robot" check better Need to solve problem with Captcha